MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 50
 Not everyone knows how to process feedback.
-Before you start dishing it out, teach them how to filter it or reject it.
+Before you start dishing it out, teach them how to filter or reject it.

 ---
 ### 51